 Aioli is super easy to make and so refreshing and delicious when seasoned with lime.
 Done in just a few minutes it’s the perfect pairing for any type of seafood dish (clams! barbecued shrimp! calamari! fish tacos!) and absolutely gorgeous together with a paella.Some of the links below are Amazon affiliate links.
-This means that if you buy something through one of them, I receive a small commission (at no extra cost to you).
+If you buy something through one of them, I receive a small commission (at no extra cost to you).
+These links are always marked with *.

 What is aioli?